 "all that other corn wind mill, with a messuage or dwelling-house, store-room, stabling, pump of water and garden..."

-However the old mill fell down due to age and the proximity of quarry workings sometime in 1872.
+However the windmill fell into a dilapidated condition and eventually fell down due to age and the proximity of the quarry workings sometime in 1872.

 The 'new' windmill was substantially built of sandstone from the nearby quarry, it had three grinding stones capable of grinding 120 bags of corn per week.